molevolworkshop/molevolworkshop.github.io/prep/tanote.md

 ## Miscellaneous thoughts
-* We thought of waiting for the students in from of Swope on the very first morning to guide participants to the classroom, but it seemed unnecessary worry.
+* We thought of waiting for the students in front of Swope on the very first morning to guide participants to the classroom, but it was an unnecessary worry.
 They found their way pretty well.
 * Meals: TAs are trying to actively site with the participants instead of sitting ourselves to promote communication.
 Seems like this is a good choice.
 * Getting ice sounds not very too easy so far.
 * There is a fridge with a lock on the second floor break room.
 It would be nice if MOLE can continue to use it in the coming years to store stuff in the future.